vedph/gve-doc/export/trace-features.md

 Trace features are clearly distinguished from those you add to any operations.
 All trace features have these **properties**:

 - their _name_ starts with `$`, a prefix reserved to trace features.
 - their _value_ is composite.
-It always includes operation ID, input and output version, and possibly the segment ordinal number for the features requiring it.
+It always includes operation ID, input and output alteration, and possibly the segment ordinal number for the features requiring it.
 All these components are separated by space.
 - there can be _multiple trace features of the same type_.
 This happens when we have branching, so that e.g. the same node can be the input of two different operations belonging to different branches.
 - they are _not copied into the next output_.
 So, the lifespan of each trace feature is limited: whenever a new operation is executed, it does not inherit trace features from the previous result.

-Thanks to these features, at each version we can see all the nodes affected by the operation which generated it, and connect them to the previous or next versions.
+Thanks to these features, at each alteration we can see all the nodes affected by the operation which generated it, and connect them to the previous or next alterations.

 ## Types